 Do you like to study history but wonder what you can do with a history degree?
 If so, the public history program at North Dakota State University may be for you.
 Public history is an umbrella field that encompasses archival work, museum studies, collections management, historic preservation, cultural resource management, and many other public facing historical professions.
-This innovative program exposes undergraduates to "doing" history.
+This innovative program trains and educates undergraduates in a variety of applied history fields.
 It provides students with the opportunity to explore a variety of careers and prepares them for employment or graduate school in the expanding field of public history.
 Examples of opportunities for public history majors include employment in historical societies, museums, archives, historic preservation, corporations, municipalities, labor and farm organizations, and state and federal government agencies.

 For individuals who